 Select one course.

 ENG 231 American Literature I 3

 ENG 232 American Literature II 3

 PHI 215 Philosophical Issues 3

-PHI 240 Introduction to Ethics 3
+Introduction to Ethics

 REL 110 World Religions 3

+transfor for aquivalancy cradit to the ar

-(REL 110 will transfer for equivalency credit to the engineering programs at all five UNC institutions that offer undergraduate engineering programs.)
+(REL 110 will transfer for equivalency credit to the engineering programs at all five UNC institutions that offer undergraduate engineering programs.
 It may not transfer with equivalency to other programs.)